golioth/docs/docs/cloud/2-output-streams/1-mongo/README.md

 :::

-### 5. Whitelist the Golioth IP Address (MongoDB Atlas)
+### 5. Add Golioth IP Address to Access List (MongoDB Atlas)
-In order for Golioth to send your events to your MongoDB timeseries collection, you will need to whitelist Golioth's IP address.
+In order for Golioth to send your events to your MongoDB timeseries collection, you will need to add Golioth's IP address to your MongoDB Atlas IP Access List.

 From the left-hand navigation in the Atlas console, click the `Network Access` link.